 Liane looked at him and understood the meaning of his words.
 She nodded and smiled serenely.

-"Yesterday everning you said you wanted to show us some of your explorations," Wedge said changing the subject of their conversation.
+"Yesterday evening you said you wanted to show us some of your explorations," Wedge said changing the subject of their conversation.

 "I can show you the waterfall cave.
 It's really lovely.
 Do you want to go now?"

 "Good idea.
-Afterwards I want to have a look at the extentions you made to the original map."
+Afterwards I want to have a look at the extensions you made to the original map."

 "I'll get my flashlight," Liane said and left the terrace.